|

 for the property, Dave had dug up thousands of cubic feet of

 ground, seeing nothing suggesting a trash dump.)
+In October 2006, Dave and

 a professional geomorphologist recommended by the Ohio